mehrati/Dead_to_DictaTOR/README.md

     you must install [Tor](https://github.com/torproject/tor) ,[obfs4](https://github.com/Yawning/obfs4) ,[Dnscrypt-proxy2](https://github.com/jedisct1/dnscrypt-proxy)  , [Privoxy](https://www.privoxy.org)
 <br>**Install**<br>
-    get bridges by sending mail to bridges@bridges.torproject.org with the line "get transport obfs4" by itself in the body of the mail. go to project and copy bridges text to ddtorrc file
+    get bridges by sending mail to bridges@bridges.torproject.org with the line "get transport obfs4" by itself in the body of the mail. go to project and copy bridges text to ddtorrc file and
 ```sh
     $ chmod 755 ./install
     $ sudo ./install